 |Magnus Wahlberg and a fish|

 Magnus Wahlberg is Scandinavian Desk Chief of the science humor magazine Annals of Improbable Research.

 Magnus has a Ph.
 D. in bioacoustics from the University of Southern Denmark.
-Currently he is the chief scientist at Fjord&Baelt in Denmark, specializing in research on marine mammals and outreach activities for school children and other visiting guests of all ages.
+Currently he an associate professor of biology at the University.
+He was formerly chief scientist at Fjord&Baelt in Denmark, specializing in research on marine mammals and outreach activities for school children and other visiting guests of all ages.

 Scandinavian Desk Chief